Machapunga: 18th century

-By 1701, they consolidated into a single village.
-In 1701, English explorer John Lawson wrote that the tribe had about 100 members.
+By 1701, the Machapunga consolidated into a single village named Mattamuskeet.
+In 1701, English explorer John Lawson wrote that the tribe had about 100 members who lived on the mainland.
+In 1713, the Machapunga were described as being excellent watermen, that is, boatsmen.

 In 1711 they participated in the Tuscarora War against the colonists.
-By 1715, the remaining members of the Coree, who lived to the south, had been merged into the Machapunga and lived together with them in Mattamuskeet.
+By 1715, the English colonists assigned a tract of land on Mattamuskeet Lake to the surviving Machapunga and Coree, who lived in a single village.
+The Coree soon left and joined the Tuscaroras.